madebits/madebits.github.io/r/linux-csman.md

 With `-bs` option, a new different secret is generated for each file. `-su` makes secret generation faster by using `/dev/urandom`.

-`sudo cskey.sh rnd file -rb 5` command is similar, but it generates just random fixed size files that look like secret files.
+`sudo cskey.sh rnd file -rb 5` command is similar, but it generates random fixed size files that look like secret files with no other use.

 #### Password Options